opea-project/GenAIExamples/CodeGen/docker-composer/xeon/README.md

 ![dialog](https://i.imgur.com/aiYzU60.png)

-There are 4 areas worth noting:
+There are 4 areas worth noting as shown in the screenshot above:

-- Enter and submit your question
+1. Enter and submit your question
-- Your previous questions
+2. Your previous questions
-- Answers from AI assistant (Code will be highlighted properly according to the programming language it is written in, also support streaming output)
+3. Answers from AI assistant (Code will be highlighted properly according to the programming language it is written in, also support streaming output)
-- Copy or replace code with one click (Note that you need to select the code in the editor first and then click "replace", otherwise the code will be inserted)
+4. Copy or replace code with one click (Note that you need to select the code in the editor first and then click "replace", otherwise the code will be inserted)

-You can also select the code in the editor and ask AI assistant question about it.
+You can also select the code in the editor and ask the AI assistant questions about the code directly.
 For example:

 - Select code